Moxio/js-struct-compare/README.md

 Usage
 -----
 This package is meant to be consumed as an ES module.
-It's default export is a comparison function that takes a _left_ and a _right_ instance and returns an array of differences between them.
+Its default export is a comparison function that takes a _left_ and a _right_ instance and returns an array of differences between them.
 These can be seen as the operations needed to transform _left_ into _right_.
 An example: